superfly/docs/reference/supabase.html.md

 [Supabase](https://supabase.com) now offers their excellent managed Postgres service on Fly.io infrastructure.
 Provisioning Supabase via `flyctl` ensures secure, low-latency database access from applications hosted on Fly.io.

 <aside class="callout">
-This service is in public beta.
-Do not run production workloads yet!
-[Sign up here](https://forms.supabase.com/fly-postgres) for beta access.
+This service is in beta.
+Test any workloads you want, but we recommend against running in production!
 </aside>

 ## Pricing and Billing